Ski Helmet Buying Guide – Ski Helmet Construction

 Ski helmets are generally constructed in three main ways.
-Construction methods are constantly being developed and you can find hybrids of technologies but for the purposes of this blog, we are concentrating on the three main technologies widely found across the main ski brands who specialise in ski helmet research and development.
+Construction methods are constantly being developed and you can find hybrids of technologies but mainly there are 3 technologies widely found across the main ski brands who specialise in ski helmet research and development.

 The shell is the main part of the ski helmet that is designed to protect you.
 The shell is designed to absorb both impact and sharp, blunt forces caused by collisions or falls where you hit your head on ice or protruding rocks.